Saturday, October 3, 2009

 Still standing

-Between a colossal case of Writer's Block, the new job, the time-compressed summer class schedule, and my unabated drinking it's hard out here to write a post once in a while.
+Between a colossal case of Writer's Block, the new job and the time-compressed summer class schedule it's hard out here to write a post once in a while.
 The high points of the summer:

 New job